gabijasa/UX_UI_Portfolio/README.md

 ## About the Project
 UX/UI project for a hotel and spa website aimed at improving user navigation and booking experience.

+## Problem
+Users need a clear and simple way to explore hotel and spa services and make booking decisions easily.

+## Solution
+Designed a user-friendly interface with clear navigation, structured information, and intuitive booking flows.

 ## My Role
 - Conducted user research
 - Created user flows and wireframes